 - Record as soon as possible after the conversation.
-Use the school record of concern sheet wherever possible. (pro-forma available on the Hertfordshire Grid for Learning (HGFL)) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the body map on HGFL to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court
+Use CPOMS wherever possible which can be accessed on school desktops and via the school website.. - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the bodymap in CPOMS to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court

-All records need to be given to the Designated Senior Person promptly.
+All paper records need to be given to the Designated Senior Person promptly.
 No copies should be retained by the member of staff or volunteer.